-We’ve been toying with the idea of updating the twins’ bedroom for ages now.
-I’d Googled ‘boy bedroom ideas’ and ‘shared bedroom ideas for brothers’ but not really found anything I loved as much as their nursery.
+We’ve been toying with the idea of updating the boys’ twin bedroom for ages now.
+I’d Googled ‘boy bedroom ideas’ and ‘shared bedroom ideas for brothers’ but not really find anything I loved as much as their nursery.
 Creating a twin bedroom for boys can be problematic in a shared space.
 Especially with two very strong identities!

 I loved everything about their nursery.

 Because we didn’t know what sex they were, we purposefully chose a gender-neutral colour-scheme; opting for white and brights, which made their room such a happy place to be.

 Quick View of What You'll Find on This Page

 Our Twin Nursery

 The colourful bird wallpaper was perfect.
 It was bright and fresh and served us really well over the years.